-Credit Sales refer to sales in which customer or purchaser is allowed to make payment at a later date instead of making payment at the time of purchase.
-In this type of sales, the customer is getting adequate time for making payment.
+Credit Sales refer to sales in which the customer or purchaser is allowed to make payment later instead of at the purchase time.
+In this sale, the customer gets adequate time to make payment.

 Terms Related to Credit Sales

-- Credit Limit – Credit limit is the maximum amount up to which the company can sell his material to a particular customer as credit sales.
+- Credit Limit – The credit limit is the maximum amount the company can sell its material to a particular customer as credit sales.

-Below is the journal entry for recording it in the books of account.
+Below is the journal entry for recording credit sales in the books of account:

-The following are credit sales journal entry examples of this concept to understand it better.
+The following are credit sales journal entry examples to understand the concept better:

-Below are the Journal entries in the books of Walter.
+Below are the journal entries in their books of Walter:

-Sometimes the Company gives a cash discount or an early payment discount.
-Assume in the above example, Walter is giving a 10% discount if Smith makes the payment on or before 10.01.2018, and Smith makes his payment on 10.01.2018.
+Usually, a company gives a cash discount or an early payment discount.
+In the above example, Walter is offering a 10% discount if Smith makes the payment on or before January 10, 2018.
+Accordingly, Smith made his payment on January 10, 2018.

-Below are the Journal entries in the books of Walter.
+Below are the journal entries in their books of Walter.

-Below are the Journal entries in the books of Walter:
+Below are the journal entries in their books of Walter:

-- Credit sales with good credit policies give competitive advantagesCompetitive AdvantagesCompetitive advantage refers to a benefit availed by a company that has remained successful in outdoing its competitors in the same industry by designing and implementing effective strategies in offering quality goods or services, quoting reasonable prices and maximizing the wealth of its stakeholders. to the organization.
+- Credit sales with good credit policies give competitive advantagesCompetitive AdvantagesCompetitive advantage refers to an advantage availed by a company that has remained successful in outdoing its competitors belonging to the same industry by designing and implementing effective strategies that allow the same in offering quality goods or services, quoting reasonable prices to its customers, maximizing the wealth of its stakeholders and so on and as a result of which the company can make more profits, build a positive brand reputation, make more sales, maximize return on assets, etc. to the organization.

 - Such policies help newly set up organizations in increasing sales.

-- It develops trust and relation between the customer and the company.
+- It develops trust and relationships between the customer and the company.

-- It helps those customers who do not have enough cash to make payment at the time of purchases, and they can make payment after 15 days or 30 days as per the credit term.Credit Term.Credit Terms are the payment terms and conditions established by the lending party in exchange for the credit benefit.
-Examples include credit extended by suppliers to buyers of products with terms such as 3/15, net 60, which essentially implies that although the amount is due in 60 days, the customer can avail a 3% discount if they pay within 15 days.
+- It helps those customers who do not have enough cash to make payment at the time of purchase and can make payment after 15 or 30 days as per the credit term.Credit Term.Credit Terms are the payment terms and conditions established by the lending party in exchange for the credit benefit.
+Examples include credit extended by suppliers to buyers of products with terms such as 3/15, net 60, which essentially implies that although the amount is due in 60 days, the customer can avail a 3% discount if they pay within 15 days..

-- Longer credit days can attract new customers.
+- Longer credit days help attract new customers.

-- Here, there is always a risk of bad debtBad DebtBad Debts can be described as unforeseen loss incurred by a business organization on account of non-fulfillment of agreed terms and conditions on account of sale of goods or services or repayment of any loan or other obligation..
+- There is always a risk of bad debtBad DebtBad Debts can be described as unforeseen loss incurred by a business organization on account of non-fulfillment of agreed terms and conditions on account of sale of goods or services or repayment of any loan or other obligation..

-- There is a notional loss of interest during the credit period because money is getting blocked.
+- There is a notional loss of interest during the credit period because money is blocked.

 How to Show Credit Sales in the P&L and Balance Sheet of Seller?